mblayman/atlas/docs/server.md

 * Read `libuv` docs.
   http://docs.libuv.org/en/v1.x/
 * Study Uvicorn.
- * What if Lua had an ASGI-like interface?
  * What would ASGI look like in Lua that would be different than Python? https://asgi.readthedocs.io/en/latest/specs/www.html
 * Maybe use lua-http for HTTP parsing?